lubuntu-team/manual/source/3/3.1/3.1.1/fcitx.rst

 To switch your keyboard method with the applet is to left click on the applet :menuselection:`Input Mehtod --> Desired keyboard layout`.

-To bring up a configuration dialog for input method right click on the panel applet and :menuselection:`configure current input method`.
+To bring up a configuration dialog for input method right click on the panel applet and :menuselection:`Configure current input method`.

 To restart fcitx right click on the applet and click :menuselection:`Restart`.
 To close the Fcitx applet right click the tray icon :menuselection:`Exit`.